Random Forest Estimation of the Ordered Choice Model: Simulation Study

 \subsection{Main Simulation Results}

-In the following Tables \ref{tab:rps_200}, \ref{tab:mse_200}, \ref{tab:rps_800}, \ref{tab:mse_800} and \ref{tab:mse_3200} are summarized the simulation results presented in Section \ref{sec:boxplots} in the main text.
+In the following Tables \ref{tab:rps_200}, \ref{tab:mse_200}, \ref{tab:rps_800}, \ref{tab:mse_800} and \ref{tab:mse_3200} are summarized the simulation results presented in Section \ref{sec:boxplots} of the main text.
 Each table specifies the particular simulation design as follows: the column \textit{Class} indicates the number of outcome classes, \textit{Dim.} specifies the dimension, \textit{DGP} characterizes the data generating process as defined in the main text and \textit{Statistic} contains summary statistics of the simulation results.
 In particular, the mean of the respective accuracy measure and its standard deviation.
 Furthermore, rows \textit{t-test} and \textit{wilcox-test} contain the \textit{p}-values of the parametric t-test as well as the nonparametric Wilcoxon test for the equality of means between the results of the \textit{Ordered Forest} and all the other methods.
 The alternative hypothesis is that the mean of the \textit{Ordered Forest} is less than the mean of the other method to test if the \textit{Ordered Forest} achieves significantly lower prediction error than the other considered methods.
+Furthermore, Figures \ref{BigSimpleLow}, \ref{BigComplexLow}, \ref{BigSimpleHigh} and \ref{BigComplexHigh} complement the results presented in Section \ref{sec:boxplots} of the main text for the simulations with the increased sample size.